Game Theory Analysis of Third-Party Regulation in Organic Supply Chains: Existing Research on Organic Supply Chain

 Game-theoretic models allow regulators to test policy alternatives and anticipate behavioral responses.
 According to \shortciteA{Richetal2011} and \citeA{GhoshShah2012}, this approach clarifies how each agent’s payoff depends on others’ actions, revealing where trust and cooperation may fail.

 \shortciteA{lauetal2020} conducted a case study modeling interactions between suppliers and supermarkets.
-The resulting payoff matrix (Table \ref{tab574}) shows that no Nash equilibrium exists in pure strategies.
 A mixed-strategy equilibrium occurs when the retailer monitors 39.5\% of the time and the supplier produces organic goods with a 36.4\% probability.
 This partial compliance implies that consumers may unknowingly purchase non-organic products.
 The result illustrates a market failure arising from weak monitoring incentives.

-As shown in Fig. \ref{fig584}, higher consumer recognition of quality reduces distributors’ expected profits \cite{CarriquiryBabcock2007}. \citeA{NoelkeCaswell2000} observed that some retailers exploit brand reputation to signal quality without proper verification.
+As shown in Fig. \ref{fig584}, higher consumer recognition of quality reduces distributors’ expected profits \cite{CarriquiryBabcock2007,Zhangetal2025}. \citeA{NoelkeCaswell2000} observed that some retailers exploit brand reputation to signal quality without proper verification.
 When monitoring costs are high, retailers may compromise authenticity.
 Thus, government oversight becomes essential to prevent fraud and sustain consumer trust \cite{ManziniAccorsi2013}.
 When consumers face high monitoring costs, they tend not to verify producers’ claims \cite{AndersenPhilipsen1998}.
 Under these conditions, producers benefit from falsely labeling non-organic products as organic.
 This behavior constitutes the only stable Nash equilibrium \cite{ManningKowalska2021}.